-Program Code Budget Category Program Title FY2022 Budget (a/o May 31, 2022; see Note 2) FY2023 - Draft Budget Strat Plan Pillar R HRS Reference DMAP Impl Initiative Description Past Performance & Data Expected Future Benefits Notes (includes examples of projects) Staff Lead 416 Natural Resources Wahi Pana Series \$250,000 \$0 1 §201B-7 §201B-14 Yes A continuation of Kulāiwi Seires - a seven- part video seires that will feature a local company/community program that we support on each island as a means to connect travelers to place through compelling storytelling about those who are from here - providing an authentic experience that entices viewers to support local through a call to action toward an e-commerce site.
+1 · · · · · · I · · · · · · · Program Code Budget Category Program Title (a/o M 022 Budget May 31, 2022; ee Note 2) FY2023 - Draft Budget Strat Plan Pillar HRS Reference DMAP Impl Initiative Description Past Performance & Data Expected Future Benefits Notes (includes examples of projects) Staff Lead 416 Natural Resources Wahi Pana Series \$250,000 \$0 1 \$201B-7 \$201B-14 Yes A continuation of Kulāiwi Seires - a seven- part video seires that will feature a local company/community program that we support on each island as a means to connect travelers to place through compelling storytelling about those who are from here - providing an authentic experience that entices viewers to support local through a call to action toward an e-commerce site.
 Each chapter will follow a host in their hometown and while at work as they lead our viewers through the importance of becoming a part of the community.
 Outputs: - 5-7 minute pieces - Social Media cutdowns - Photos Other (3-5 minute intro video the series and push for ecommerse site) Platforms: - Airline IFEs - Social Media - GoHawaii Website - community program sites/platforms No past performance as Kulāiwi series was a new program in FY22. positive/increased economic impact toward regenerative tourism Highlight host and local culture through authentic experience and bridge visitors to kama'āina Increased resident sentiment and trust toward tourism industry Collaboration with other state entities, including This program was cancelled due to lack of staff capacity.
-It will not be moved forward in FY23. ʻlwalani Kūaliʻi Kahoʻohano hano 498 Natural Resources Travel - Natural Resources \$15,000 \$15,000 1 N/A Due to the COVID-19 pandemic, staff did not travel during fiscal year 2021.
-N/A N/A Kalani Kaanaana 936 Natural Resources State Employee Salaries - Natural Resources \$5,000 \$0 1 8 §201B-2 N/A Salaries and wages.
-I N/A - Salaries for programl staff are included in the Payroll area in FY23.
-N/A TBD-3 Natural Resources Tour Guide Certification/Licensur e Program \$0 \$150,000 1 §201B-3 (a)(20) 201B-7 (a) (3) Yes Itindings/recommendations from the New program, no past performance data (Data will be available after close out in FY22 with current study, etc.) Centralized certification/licensure program for the State of Hawai'i N/A Maka Casson- Fisher Subtotal Natural Resources \$4,006,910 \$2,000,000 700 Community Signature Events \$500,000 \$1,700,000 3 §201B-3 (a)(20); 201B-7 (a) (3) No These are typically world-class events, larger in scale than those in the CEP and serve the purpose of attracting attendees and participants from outside of the state of Hawai'i through the use of extensive national and international marketing and media exposure.
+It will not be moved forward in FY23. ʻlwalani Kūaliʻi Kahoʻohano hano 498 Natural Resources Travel - Natural Resources \$15,000 \$15,000 1 N/A Yes To support projects or organizations that work to mitigate and regenerate areas that have a significant visitor (footprint) impact on the environment.
+Due to the COVID-19 pandemic, staff did not travel during fiscal year 2021.
+N/A N/A Kalani Kaanaana 936 State Employee Salaries - Natural Resources \$5,000 \$0 1 §201B-2 N/A Salaries and wages.
+N/A Efficiently and effectively executing on programs.
+Salaries for programl staff are included in the Payroll area in FY23.
+N/A Tour Guide Certification/Licensur e Program \$0 \$150,000 1 §201B-3 (a)(20) §201B-7 (a) (3) Building on the findings/recommendations from the Landscape Analysis conducted by UH TIM New program, no past performance data (Data will be available after close out in FY22 with current study, etc.) Centralized certification/licensure program for the State of Hawai'i N/A Maka Casson- Fisher Subtotal Natural Resources \$4,006,910 \$2,000,000 700 Community Signature Events \$500,000 \$1,700,000 3 \$201B-3 (a)(20); \$201B-7 (a) (3) No These are typically world-class events, larger in scale than those in the CEP and serve the purpose of attracting attendees and participants from outside of the state of Hawai'i through the use of extensive national and international marketing and media exposure.
+In FY 2021, 86 projects were awarded \$2,913,305 for CY 2022 projects.
+The Community Enrichment Program and Signature Events program were combined into 1 RFP and selection process.
 N/A FY21 Community Enrichment budget: \$1,950,000 FY21 Signature Events budget: \$1,000,000 CONTRACTOR: Hawai'i Visitors & Convention Bureau (HVCB) to Administer CY 2022 Community Enrichement Program (CEP) (CON 21038) Contract Expiration date: 5/31/23 with option to extend Irina De La Torre